lutsen/lagan/README.md

 It's easy to use, easy to build with and easy to extend:
 - Create content objects with any combination if input types
 - Content objects consist of a simple combination of arrays
-- Built in input validation
+- Built-in input validation
 - It's simple to add new input types
-- It comes with an admin web interface to add and manage your content
+- It comes with an admin web interface to manage your content
 - Create front-end templates to display your content the way you want
 - Database fields can be easily modified during development